yugabyte/yugabyte-db/docs/content/latest/yugabyte-cloud/cloud-faq.md

 ### What version of YugabyteDB does Yugabyte Cloud run on?

+Free clusters are provisioned with an edge release, most often from the YugabyteDB [latest release](../../releases/whats-new/latest-release/) track; it may also be a recent stable release.

 By default, new standard clusters are provisioned with a stable release from the YugabyteDB [stable release](../../releases/whats-new/stable-release/) track.
 You can choose the edge track when you create the cluster.

-Free clusters are provisioned with an edge release, most often from the YugabyteDB [latest release](../../releases/whats-new/latest-release/) track; it may also be a recent stable release.
+Once a cluster is created, it is upgraded with releases from the release track that was assigned at creation (that is, either edge or stable).

 To view the database version running on a particular cluster, navigate to the **Clusters** page; the database version is displayed next to the cluster name.